Finding the Law of the Micro-States and Small Jurisdictions of Europe

 3. Selected Scholarly Materials on Micro-States

-The following is in reversed chronological order.
+The following is in reverse chronological order.

 4. Finding Print Sources of Primary Law

-In the United States, the Center for Research Libraries has undertaken historical collection of foreign official gazettes (shelf code: FOG).
+In the United States, the Center for Research Libraries has undertaken a historical collection of foreign official gazettes (shelf code: FOG).
 Other recommended sources of official gazettes and information about them are:

 Especially for historical legal materials, researchers may also wish to consult: